-Jelle van Buuren is a PhD-researcher and lecturer at the Centre for Terrorism and Counterterrorism.
+Jelle van Buuren is an assistant professor at the Institute of Security and Global Affairs.
 His research centers around the relationship between political legitimacy, conspiracy thinking and the acts of radicalized lone operators embedded within digital ecologies.
 He did the master ‘Governance of Security’ at the VU University and conducted at the VU research into the ethical challenges of public and private security.
 Before entering academics, he was working as an investigative journalist and freelance researcher and writer on intelligence, terrorism and counter terrorism, surveillance, the governance of mobility and the internationalization of police and security cooperation.
 These are also his current topics of interest and research.

 - Holland's Own Kennedy Affair.
 Conspiracy Theories on the Murder of Pim Fortuyn (2013)